SonarSource/sonar-scanner-python/README.md

 ### Through environment variables

-It is also possible to define configure the scanner through environment variables:
+It is also possible to configure the scanner through environment variables:

 ```
 $ export SONAR_HOST_URL="http://localhost:9000"